Numerical Calculation of Periods on Schoen's Class of Calabi-Yau Threefolds: Introduction and Notation

 Unless stated otherwise, singular cohomology will be taken with coefficients in $\mathbf C$, and singular homology with coefficients in $\mathbf Z$.
 That is, we write: $\mathrm{H}_k(-) = \mathrm{H}_k(-,\mathbf Z)$ and $\mathrm{H}^k(-) = \mathrm{H}^k(-,\mathbf C)$.
 All varieties considered in this paper are algebraic and over $\mathbf C$.

-The research which lead to this paper was done as part of a project lead by Sławomir Cynk at~the Jagiellonian University in Cracow and supported by the National Science Centre, Poland, with grant No.\!
+The research which led to this paper was done as part of a project led by Sławomir Cynk at the Jagiellonian University in Cracow and supported by the National Science Centre, Poland, with grant No.\!
 2020/39/B/ST1/03358.

 The author is very thankful to prof.\!
 Cynk for this opportunity and continued guidance during the writing of this paper, as well as for always motivating the author to improve himself in both algebraic geometry and the Polish language.
 He would also like to thank the remaining staff at the UJ Institute of Mathematics for an excellent education and for their efficient administration, most of all prof.\!
 Dominik Kwietniak without whom his personal life would~have~now~been~much different.
-Finally, he would like to thank all his friends in Poland~for the many great memories~of his years spent there, academical or otherwise.
+Finally, he would like to thank all his friends in Poland~for the many great memories~of his years spent there, academic or otherwise.